 Depending on what kind of flavouring you have used - and depending on the concentration of the constituents you have extracted - your schnapps or vodka infusion will most likely fall into one of the following categories:

-If you are experimenting with infusions and schnapps blends...
+If you are experimenting with infusions or schnapps or liqueur blends...

 Don't throw it away - you might be able to save it.